Add to My Library

 3. Rome

-In conclusion, the traditional view that Paul was in Rome when he wrote Ephesians, Colossians, and Philemon, is still the most probable.
+In conclusion, the traditional view that Paul was in Rome when he wrote Ephesians, Colossians, and Philemon, is still the most reasonable view.

 C. Date

 This letter was sent while Paul was in prison in Rome (59-61 CE).
-Since the apostle gives no indication that he will be released soon (contra Philippians), it is likely that this was written before the end of his imprisonment was in sight.
+Since the apostle gives no indication that he will be released soon (contra Philippians), it is likely that this was written before the end of his imprisonment.
 Further, it is obvious that it was sent along with the letter to the Ephesians and the letter to Philemon.
-Once the occasion for the writing of Colossians/Philemon is established, it can be reasonably supposed that all three letters were written sometime during the middle of Paul’s imprisonment—hence, c.
+Once the occasion for the writing of Colossians/ Philemon is established, it can be reasonably supposed that all three letters were written sometime during the middle of Paul’s imprisonment—hence, c.
 60 CE.
 But more than that can be said here.

 D. Destination